ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Data Structures.md

 Each element of a linked list can be called as `Node` and `head` is a reference to the first element/Node in the linked list , if a list is Empty then the head of the list should be null and to indicate the end of the list the next value of the last element points to null

-There are many types of linkedlists but in this tutorial we are going to discuss about singly linkedlist
+There are many types of linkedlists but in this tutorial we are going to discuss about `singly Linked List`

 Each Element/Node of a linkedlist would be

-     class Node{
+     class Node {
      constructor(val) {
           this.next = null;